Obtaining resistance to Pyricularia grisea in rice in the Southern Cone

 The technological solution

-identified resistance genes in rice, incompatible with the lineages of the pathogen present in the region.
+identify resistance genes in rice, incompatible with the lineages of the pathogen present in the region.
 All these advances allowed crosses to incorporate into high-yield material genes that confer resistance to the pathogenic lineages present.
-The selection by molecular markers facilitates the introduction of these sources of resistance that provide a broad spectrum protection.
+The selection by molecular markers facilitates the introduction of these sources of resistance that provide broad spectrum protection.
 It is considered that the new lines containing the resistance gene pool will offer greater protection to the crop for longer.
 The reference production sector is rice, especially in the context of family farming.

 Results